dpc-sdp/ripple/docs/content/design-system/5.components/accordion.md

 ---
 title: Accordion
-description: An accordion is an expandable panel designed to save space by hiding and revealing content as required.
+description: The Accordion component is an expandable panel designed to save space by hiding and revealing content as required.
 layout: page
 label: Core